Society-for-Internet-Blaseball-Research/prophesizer/README.md

 - Currently the DB schema version is being kept in sync with the Prophesizer version (though not every Prophesizer change involves a schema change).
 - Versioned migrations are applied in version order and must be used when *tables* change.
 - The SQL code in the file must alter the tables in such a way that data is not lost, so that DB schema migrations can happen without having to completely drop the DB.
+- Old migration files should not be modified after they've been released; they will not successfully migrate because their checksums won't match (and if you think about it, you can't go back and change what version 2.8.0 means at the time you're checking in version 2.8.5)

 ### Repeatable Migration Files